jeremy-rifkin/cpptrace/README.md

 [1]: https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs

-# Notes About the Library and Future Work
+# Notes About the Library

 For the most part I'm happy with the state of the library.
 But I'm sure that there is room for improvement and issues will exist.
 If you encounter any issue, please let me know!
 If you find any pain-points in the library, please let me